 MONEY LAUNDERING CASES IN NIGERIA

-Money laundering is the process of concealing of the origins of illegally obtained money, typically by means of transfers through a legitimate business.
+Money laundering is the process of concealing the origins of illegally obtained money, typically by means of transfers through a legitimate business.
 The principal law governing money laundering in Nigeria is the Money Laundering Prohibition Act (2011).
-The leading government agency investigating and prosecuting the offences of money laundering in Nigeria is the Economic and Financial Crimes Commission (EFCC).
+The leading government agency investigating and prosecuting the offenses of money laundering in Nigeria is the Economic and Financial Crimes Commission (EFCC).

 There are several notable money laundering cases in Nigeria.

 In the case of UDE JONES UDEOGU V. FEDERAL REPUBLIC OF NIGERIA & ORS (2016) LPELR-40102(SC), the issue arose when the Ude Jones Udeogu, Orji Uzor Kalu, Slok Nigeria were all arraigned before the Federal High Court sitting in Abuja.
 This arraignment occurred in the year 2005 when some indigenes of Abia State wrote a petition to the Economic and Financial Crimes Commission (EFCC) against Orji Uzor Kalu, the 2nd Respondent herein, who was then the Governor of Abia State.

 After an investigation was carried out by EFCC, there was evidence to show that the then Governor of Abia State had carried out some shady dealings with the 3rd Respondent, Slok Nig.
 Ltd. It was alleged that Mr. Orji Kalu had gone ahead to withdraw several billion on Naira which belonged to the State and converted the same into various bank drafts and lodged the same in the account of Slok Nig.
 Ltd. In the circumstance, the 1st Respondent filed a criminal charge against the Appellant and the 3rd Respondent.